mmore500/mmore500.github.io/blog_professional/_posts/2020-05-20-neogeocities.md

 What's your hot take on neogeocities?
 What other aspects of the 90s internet should we revive?
-Also, what is the adorable GIF subgenre of wholesome floating blog things called?
+Also, what is the adorable GIF subgenre of wholesome floating blob things called?
 (I can't figure out how to Google them to find more!)

 ![what are these things called?](/resources/neogeocities-school.gif){:width="100%"}